port2077/jax_projects/README.md

 Currently, this includes:

 - optimizers -- Implementaion of the Muon optimizer in Optax.
-My implementation and understanding follows from these great write ups by the authors/researchers associated with it: [Laker/Newhouse](https://www.lakernewhouse.com/writing/muon-1), [Jeremy Bernstein](https://jeremybernste.in/writing/deriving-muon), and [Keller Jordan](https://kellerjordan.github.io/posts/muon/).
+My implementation and understanding follows from these great write ups by the authors/researchers associated with it: [Laker Newhouse](https://www.lakernewhouse.com/writing/muon-1), [Jeremy Bernstein](https://jeremybernste.in/writing/deriving-muon), and [Keller Jordan](https://kellerjordan.github.io/posts/muon/).

 - nano_gpt -- I thought of implementing the character level nano-gpt codebase by Karpathy (see the [video](https://www.youtube.com/watch?v=kCc8FmEb1nY) and the original [PyTorch code](https://github.com/karpathy/ng-video-lecture)) in JAX without using any of its libraries and mostly with jnp arrays.
 This turned out to be a great way to understand many core philosophies of JAX.
 Some interesting reads here: [Neel Gupta](https://neel04.github.io/my-website/blog/pytorch_rant/), [Kidger](https://kidger.site/thoughts/torch2jax/)